 Trazodone is prescribed in pill form.
 Common dosages are usually:

-There are also extended release pills available in:
+Extended release pills available in:

-Children aged 6-12 can be given 1.2 to 2mg per kg in divided dosages of no more than 6mg/kg/day split into doses every 8 hours.
+- Children aged 6-12 can be given 1.2 to 2mg per kg in divided dosages of no more than 6mg/kg/day split into doses every 8 hours.

-Children over the age can be given 25 to 50 mg per day and increased to 100 to 150 mg divided into doses every 8 hours.
+- Children over the age can be given 25 to 50 mg per day and increased to 100 to 150 mg divided into doses every 8 hours.

-Initial 150mg split into doses every 8 to 12 hours.
+- Initial 150mg split into doses every 8 to 12 hours.

-Every 3 to 7 days the dose can be increased by 50mg.
+- Every 3 to 7 days the dose can be increased by 50mg.

-For outpatient treatment, the maximum daily dose should not exceed 400mg per day.
+- For outpatient treatment, the maximum daily dose should not exceed 400mg per day.

-For inpatient treatment, the maximum daily dose should not exceed 600mg per day.
+- For inpatient treatment, the maximum daily dose should not exceed 600mg per day.

-Extended-release version (Oleptro) – may take 150mg by mouth at bedtime.
+- Extended-release version (Oleptro) – may take 150mg by mouth at bedtime.
 The dose can be increased in 75mg increments every three days, but must not exceed 375mg per day.

 For seniors, trazodone is prescribed for depression in the following doses: